abulovic/sysbio-docker/README.md

             }
         }

-The 'plot-all' option will create an output file with all the species from the model, and the corresponding plot.
+The `'plot-all'` option will create an output file with all the species from the model, and the corresponding plot.
-The 'groups' option enables you to specify how you want to group species into separate plots and output files.
+The `'groups'` option enables you to specify how you want to group species into separate plots and output files.
 Here we see two plots named 'CM-plot' and 'X'.

 This is an example of what the final plot looks like.
 Notice that this one is not interactive, while the real plots you will get as a result of simulation are.

 ![example-plot](https://cloud.githubusercontent.com/assets/1510530/16435301/3c40d5a2-3d95-11e6-8854-f381924eea94.png)

+## Visualization

+Because you've just installed all that's needed for opening IPython notebooks, you can go ahead and type

+    ipython notebook

+in your console.
+Navigate to the directory where you've unpacked your simulation results, and open the `plots.ipynb` file.
+Run the notebook and enjoy!